anur0n/academic-personal-webpage-kickstart/content/post/paper-summary/attention-transformer/index.md

 ---

 ### Summary
-This [paper](https://arxiv.org/pdf/1706.03762.pdf) presented the Transformer Network based on Self attention which is used build up NLP models like BERT or GPT.
+This [paper](https://arxiv.org/pdf/1706.03762.pdf) presented the Transformer Network based on Self attention instead of RNN or CNN, which is used build up NLP models like BERT or GPT.

 **Transformer Model architecture:**